-A core issue that your Commission may address is that the Sacramento region is expected to gain one million new residents in the next 20 years.
+A core issue that your Commission may address is that the Sacramento region is expected to continue to gain new residents as the economy recovers and improves.
 This anticipated growth raises an important question.
-In an era of rapidly increasing population, how can we work together to maintain mobility, enhance air quality, sustain economic prosperity and preserve those assets that make the Sacramento region an attractive place to live and work?
+In an era of limited resources and increasing population, how can we work together to maintain mobility, enhance air quality, sustain economic prosperity and preserve those assets that make the Sacramento region an attractive place to live and work?

-During the incorporation proceedings for the City of Elk Grove, the full array of public services to be provided by the new city was considered.
+During the incorporation proceedings for the City of Rancho Cordova, the full array of public services to be provided by the new city was considered.
 Your Commission imposed a condition of approval to ensure that, at a minimum, street and highway safety lighting would be maintained at the current level at the date of incorporation.
-This has been accomplished by a joint maintenance agreement between the City and County.
+This has been accomplished by the joint maintenance agreement between the City and County.

 The Board creation of distinct zones facilitates this detachment.
 Detachment represents a positive, cooperative solution to address local service delivery needs.